egendata/docs/content/egendata-core/data/_index.md

 1. The description of a write permission could be the schema that needs to be followed.
 Although, this is not implemented.
 1. The key used in the write permissions is the public key derived by the private key sent through a read permission.
 Instead the path to the jwks is attached.
 The jwks contains the public keys of the user and the service, that are needed to read and write stuff.
 1. After receiving the `CONNECTION_REQUEST` the device generates a `CONNECTION` wrapped in a `CONNECTION_RESPONSE` that is sent to the operator.
-1. The operator upon receiving the `CONNECTION_RESPONSE` extracts from it the `CONNECTION` and rewrapes it in a `CONNECTION_EVENT` that is sent to the service.
+1. The operator upon receiving the `CONNECTION_RESPONSE` extracts from it the `CONNECTION` and rewraps it in a `CONNECTION_EVENT` that is sent to the service.

 ## Reading data from PDS